Irish premier and 51 other politicians and officials sanctioned by Russia

 The Kremlin said the sanctions were being placed ‘in response to the anti-Russian course of the Irish government’.

-Russia has placed sanctions on Irish premier Micheal Martin and 51 other Irish politicians and officials.
+Russia has placed sanctions on Irish premier Micheal Martin and 51 other Irish ministers, politicians and officials.

 In a statement on Telegram, the Kremlin said the action was being taken “in response to the anti-Russian course of the Irish government”.

-Among the 52 key Irish officials and politicians are Taoiseach Micheal Martin, Tanaiste Leo Varadkar, Minister for Foreign Affairs and Defence Simon Coveney, Minister of Justice Helen McEntee and Minister for Finance Paschal Donohoe.
+Among the 52 “key representatives” of Ireland are Taoiseach Micheal Martin, Tanaiste Leo Varadkar, Minister for Foreign Affairs and Defence Simon Coveney, Minister of Justice Helen McEntee and Minister for Finance Paschal Donohoe.

-The chair of the Irish parliament’s lower house, Sean O’Fearghail, is also included.
+The chair of the Irish parliament’s lower house, Sean O’Fearghail, is also included on the list.

+Mr Martin said he was not aware of his sanctioning until Fine Gael TD Neale Richmond asked him about it in the Dail chamber.

+“It’s a new development, don’t think I’ve ever been sanctioned before, so I have to be updated on that and see what the implications of that are,” he said.

 “Russia should end its illegal war of aggression, stop killing innocent civilians and shelling of infrastructure,” he added.